androidwiltron/craiggoddenpayne.github.io/_posts/2018-5-7-aws-simple-cloud-setup.md

 - AWS reserves 5 IP addresses per subnet, which is typically the first 4 and the last 1.
 These are used for management purposes.
 Also a subnet can either be made Public, Private or VPN only

-- Subnets cannot span availability zones (as they site within a single AZ).
+- Subnets cannot span availability zones (as they sit within a single AZ).

 - VPCs span across a single region, but can span across multiple availability zones.